IRS Fresh Start Program: an Overview of the Process

 What is the Fresh Start Program?

 Typically, owing an extreme amount of debt towards the IRS can lead to wage garnishments, foreclosure, and even bankruptcy.
-But the Internal Revenue Service (IRS) offers taxpayers the Fresh Start program, an initiative which makes it easier for taxpayers to pay back their taxes and avoid tax liens.
+It’s for precisely this reason that the Internal Revenue Service (IRS) offers taxpayers the Fresh Start program, an initiative which makes it easier for taxpayers to pay back their taxes and avoid tax liens.
 Below is an overview of what the Fresh Start program is and how it works.

 According to the IRS website, there are three critical features of the Fresh Start program:

 The IRS has recently increased the amount that taxpayers can owe before the IRS files a Notice of Federal Tax Lien.
 That amount is $10,000.
 However, there are those rare cases where the IRS may still file a lien notice if the amount is less than $10,000.
 In most situations, this shouldn’t happen but there is the possibility that the IRS might feel it necessary to do so if some other occurrence has made feel that you’re unable to keep up with things for whatever reason.
 Should this happen, then the end result will be the same.

 Once a taxpayer meets satisfied requires for paying off their tax debt, like paying off enough that they owe the IRS less than $10,000, the IRS can withdraw a filed Notice of Federal Tax Lien, which the taxpayer must request in writing using Form 12277, Application for Withdrawal.

 If taxpayers are paying their tax debt through a Direct Debit installment agreement, some may qualify to have their lien notice withdrawn, which also requires a written request by using Form 12277.
 But the IRS may file a new Notice of Federal Tax Lien and resume collection actions if the taxpayer defaults on the Direct Debit Installment.